 In Fig. \ref{acf_r_civ} we show $1+\xi(\Delta r)$ binned for three values of maximum $\Delta v$ as a function of \sep.
-The bins in separation are chosen so that each bin have roughly the same number of pairs when possible (same binning used in Fig. \ref{vc_sep}).
-The maximum $\Delta v$ (200, 600, and 1000 \kms) were chosen to compare more directly with \cite{Martin10} (open circles), where they analyzed data of 29 projected quasar pairs at medium spectral resolution; all of these pairs are different from the 12 found on our sample, making our results completely independent.
-The figure shows that the amplitude of \xir generally increases with decreasing separation, although at scales between $\approx 5$ kpc and $\approx 500$ kpc, $\xi$ seems to be constant across three bins when comparing with the smaller bin by \cite{Martin10}.
+The bins in separation were chosen so that each bin had roughly the same number of pairs when possible (the same binning is used in Fig. \ref{vc_sep}).
+The maximum $\Delta v$ (200, 600, and 1000 \kms) was chosen to compare more directly with \cite{Martin10} (open circles), who analyzed data of 29 projected quasar pairs at a medium spectral resolution.
+All of these pairs are different from the 12 pairs we found on our sample, which makes our results completely independent.
+The figure shows that the amplitude of \xir generally increases with decreasing separation, although at scales between $\approx 5$ kpc and $\approx 500$ kpc, $\xi$ seems to be constant in three bins when it is compared with the smaller bin by \cite{Martin10}.